MichaelMoser1970/okro-pr-util/README.md

     - create okro feature branch,
     - push okro feature branch

-The user still has to review the changes and open a commit.
+The user still has to review the changes and open a PR for okro, by visiting the link.

 you need to have the ```GITHUB_TOKEN``` environment variable to be set and exported.